abergs/docs-playground/src/guide/concepts.md

 ## User information
 * The **Userid** is a unique string that represents the [WebAuthn Userhandle](https://www.w3.org/TR/webauthn-2/#dom-publickeycredentialuserentity-id).
 The userid is not meant to be displayed to a user and does not contain personally identifieable information (such as email, name).
 Authentication attempts are made with the userid and not individual names or display names.
 * An **alias** is a user-facing reference to a userid.
 An alias is assigned to a userid for login purposes (username, email).
-Multiple alias' can be connected to a userid with the [Alias API](link) endpoint.
+Multiple alias' can be connected to a userid with the [Alias API](/api.md) endpoint.

+### Passkey
+Based on FIDO standards, passkeys are an alternitive to passwords, which provide faster, easier, and more secure sign-ins to websites and apps.
+Device-bound passkeys can operate on platforms across a user's device.
+Learn more about passkeys [here](https://fidoalliance.org/passkeys/).

 ### Security key
 A security key is an effective and popular method of adding two-factor authentication (2FA) to an account.
 A security key is a USB-like physical device that will store and handle cryptography.
 Security keys are based on FIDO2 authentication standards.